bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 Your ability to analyze the problem is very important.
 If you can give a good analysis on time, space, data structure usage and right alternatives, even if you didn't complete solving the whole problem it may still be good enough.
 It's about the thought process and not necessarily about whether you can solve the whole problem.

+## Mistakes Made During the Coding Interview

-## Mistake #5 : Being Silent While Solving the Problem
+### Mistake #5 : Being Silent While Solving the Problem

 The fifth mistake is not solving problems out loud.
 Before you start writing the code, you can take time to think and then communicate your thoughts to the interviewers.